-As the Town is striving to create 'A dynamic place for everyone', and taking a very holistic approach to community outcomes, in June 2017 the Council agreed to sign a Memorandum of Understanding in partnership with the Shire of Morawa which will benefit both Councils in terms of service delivery, sustainability and growth.
+As the Town strives to create 'a dynamic place for everyone', and take a very holistic approach to community outcomes, in June 2017 the Council agreed to sign a Memorandum of Understanding in partnership with the Shire of Morawa which will benefit both Councils in terms of service delivery, sustainability and growth.

-Lastly and most importantly this year, to ensure a high performance culture is maintained, Executive and Council jointly signed and committed to a charter of signature behaviours and the organisation's values, with the aim of instilling a partnership approach to our leadership.
+Lastly and most importantly this year, to ensure a high performance culture is maintained, Executive and Council jointly signed and committed to a charter of signature behaviours and the organisation's values with the aim of instilling a partnership approach to our leadership.